-But how crass of me to be looking for reasons to learn Russian outside the language itself!
+But how crass of me to be looking for the answer to the question “Why learn Russian” outside the language itself!

 All languages are beautiful.
 If a language doesn’t seem so at first, it’s only a question of tuning in (what I call the “Chinese opera” effect).